 Basic Obedience & Polite Manners

 Impulse Control / High Arousal Behavior

 AKC S.T.A.R.
 Puppy Certified Trainer & Evaluator

 AKC Canine Good Citizen Certified Trainer and Evaluator

 Taking your relationship with you dog to a new level starts with a phone call or email.
 Initial phone consultations are complimentary.
-Together we'll come up with a dog training solution; every new client receives a full plan outlining the strategies that are most appropriate for your dog and your family.
+Together we'll come up with a behavioral training solution; every new client receives a full plan outlining the strategies that are most appropriate for your dog and your family.
 It's never too early to invest in your puppy or too late to help your adult dog.

 In summary, positive reinforcement training has 4 components:

 * Negative Punishment - I know it sounds scary but it's not.
 In Applied Behavioral Science all that means is to remove things that dogs want in order to reduce unwanted behaviors.
-We take away away attention, a treat or a toy and then utilize other ways to get the behavior we want.
-That includes ignoring, interrupting or redirecting behaviors we don’t like onto alternate behaviors that encourage the dog’s success.
+We take away attention, a treat or a toy and then utilize other positive alternatives to get the behavior we want.
+That includes ignoring, interrupting or redirecting behaviors we don’t like onto other behaviors that encourage the dog’s success.
 An example.
 My dog jumps up to lick my face.
 What does he want?
 Attention.
 What do I do?
 He jumps, I turn away and ignore the behavior and wait for him to get down.
 I wait a few moments and then I ask him for a sit, which I reinforce with food.
 I'm removing attention (Negative Punishment) and asking him for a sit, which I then reinforce (Positive Reinforcement).